lucymait/Frogger/README.md

 ### Objects movement

 A set interval was used, with a for loop, to move each array of objects.
-Once the objects reached the end of each row, **classlist.remove** was used to remove the array and then **classlist.add**, added the array back to the start of the row.
+Once the objects reached the end of each row, **classlist.remove** was used to remove the array and then **classlist.add** added the array back to the start of the row.

 ```js
   const firstIntervalId = setInterval(() => {